quality-diversity/quality-diversity.github.io/workshop.md

 # Workshop on Benchmarks for Quality-Diversity algorithms
-We would like to invite you to submit papers to, and participate in, our GECCO Workshop on Quality Diversity Algorithm Benchmarks.
+We would like to invite you to submit papers to, and participate in, our GECCO'23 Workshop on Quality Diversity Algorithm Benchmarks.

-- When:  Jul 9, 2022 (check dates)
+- When:  Jul 14-16, 2023 (check dates)
-- Where: Boston, MA (and virtually?)
+- Where: Lisbon, Portugal

 Contact: qd-gecco-workshop@inria.fr